1. Will You Be Working When You Turn 65 Or Not?

 Part C, is also known as Medicare Advantage or as I call the “Joe Namath Plans”.
 Nothing wrong with a little humor, right?.
 Part C bundles Part A,B and, most often times D (drug coverage)together under one umbrella with the addition of some “extra” benefits that traditional Medicare does not cover.
 Staying within the plans network of providers is important to make sure you are covered.

 Part D, is the Stand-Alone prescription drug benefit.
 These plans are administered by private insurance companies contracted with Medicare.
 As of this writing, there are approximately 28–32 different plans available in any given county across the US.
 Plans vary by premium, deductibles, covered drugs and co-payments .
 Plan recommendations, by Medicare insurance professionals, are based on the particular medications that a person takes.

 3. Learn The Differences Original Medicare And Medicare Advantage.

-Medicare Advantage are the bundled plans.
+Medicare Advantage are bundled plans.
 Many people will join these plans being “drawn” by the offer of “free stuff” and the “zero premium” plans that are offered.
 What I mean is, many Medicare Advantage Plans do not have a premium in addition to the Medicare part B premium.
 They do however, have deductibles, co-payments and maximum out of pocket costs associated with your medical care.
-I believe Medicare Advantage plans have their place if someone cannot afford the extra premiums for the Medigap and Stand-Alone drug plan.
-But if someone can afford it, and really wants the freedom to see any physician with coverage offering minimal out of pocket costs, original Medicare is the way to go.
+Another general characteristic, is most plans require you to stay within a network of contracted providers.
+I believe Medicare Advantage plans have their place if someone cannot afford the extra premiums for Medicare Supplement and a Stand-Alone drug plan.
+But, if someone can afford it, and really wants the freedom to see any physician with coverage offering minimal out of pocket costs, original Medicare is the way to go.

 4. Choose How You Want To Enroll